tbukic/NBA-Ingame-Win-Probability/README.md

 <p align="center">
   <img src="real-time-nba-game.png" alt="NBA Game">
 </p>
-and that's an example of live sportsbooks, where it shows the different prices for each team based on the selected sportsbooks
+and that's an example of live sportsbooks, which it shows the different prices for each team based on the selected sportsbooks

 <p align="center">
   <img src="sportsbooks-nba.png" alt="NBA Game">